quappelleguy/hello-world/README.md

 # hello-world
 I am going through the Github guide.
-This is the reeadme-edits  branch
+This is the readme-edits  branch